ghl3/SpontaneousSymmetry/pages/stats/distributions.markdown

 It is shaped like a gaussian, but has larger tails (because the fact that we are using the sample mean and not the true mean adds additional "uncertainty" to the distribution).

+The student's t distribution is useful because, given a set of gaussian distributed data, we can easily calculate $\hat{x}$ and $s^2$, and therefore we can calculate $t$ from a sample of gaussian distributed data.
+Assuming that we know the fixed $\mu$ and $\sigma$ in the original distribution, we therefore know the distribution of $t$ and can use the t-distribution to perform inference and hypothesis tests on the gaussian distribution.